Sarthak9711/RapidlyexploringRanfomTree_task/README.txt

-Download the "RRT.zip" file and unzip it.
+Download the "RapidlyexploringRanfomTree_task-main.zip" file and unzip it.
-After that change the your current directory to "RRT" in the terminal.
+After that change the your current directory to "RapidlyexploringRanfomTree_task-main" in the terminal.

 Make sure you have python downloaded and installed it on your system.
 (Preferably python3 or newer version.)